Ottsupi/django-container/README.md

         - Copy `requirements/requirements.txt` to `.`
         - Install the packages found in `requirements.txt`
         - Copy `src/*` to `.`
-        - Copy the `global.css` into the `assets/` directory to be collected at runtime
+        - Copy the `global.css` into the `assets/` directory to be collected on container entrypoint
         - Final image contains only the necessary files: `requirements.txt` `src/*` `global.css`
 4. Django container is started with `src/entrypoint.sh`
     - Applies database migrations